Piero3vis/nbodykit_pk/README.md

 # Power Spectrum Analysis

-Tools for computing and analyzing matter power spectra from N-body simulations.
-The code computes power spectra from simulation data and compares them with theoretical predictions from WMAP9 cosmology using CAMB's non-linear power spectrum.
+Interactive command-line interface and tools for computing and analyzing matter power spectra from N-body simulations with nbodykit.
+The code computes power spectra from simulation data and compares them with theoretical predictions from a theoretical cosmology (default WMAP9)  using CAMB's non-linear power spectrum.

 ## Features
 - Power spectrum computation from simulation data